everpeace/vagrant-mesos/README.md

 <a name="sec2"></a>
 Mesos Standalone on EC2
 ----
-1. set ec2 credentials and some configurations defined in `standalone/aws_config.yml`.
+1. Set ec2 credentials and some configurations defined in `standalone/aws_config.yml`.
 You have to fill up `EDIT_HERE` parts.
 Security group you'll set must accept at least tcp port 22(SSH) and 5050(mesos-master web ui) from outside of ec2.

 		# Please set AWS credentials
 		access_key_id:  EDIT_HERE
 		secret_access_key: EDIT_HERE

-		# please choose one from
+		# Please choose one from
 		# ["ap-northeast-1", "ap-southeast-1", "eu-west-1", "sa-east-1", "us-east-1",
 		#  "us-west-1", "ap-southeast-2", "us-west-2"]
 		region: us-east-1